+'''

-entity_exists (self, entity_id, kwargs)
+entity_exists (self, entity_id: str, kwargs) → bool

+'''

-Checks the existence of an entity in Home Assistant.
+Checks the existence of an entity in AD.

-When working with multiple Home Assistant instances, it is possible to specify the namespace, so that it checks within the right instance in in the event the app is working in a different instance.
+When working with multiple AD namespaces, it is possible to specify the namespace, so that it checks within the right namespace in in the event the app is working in a different namespace.
 Also when using this function, it is also possible to check if an AppDaemon entity exists.

-- entity_id (str) The fully qualified entity id (including the device type). - kwargs (optional) Zero or more keyword arguments.
+- entity\id (str) The fully qualified entity id (including the device type). - \\kwargs (optional) Zero or more keyword arguments.